-In the presence of the truth predicate, it can happen that the procedure of determination of the truth value of a given sentence does not stop at atomic sentences but, under the truth value conditions of the truth predicate, continues through atomic sentences of the form $T(\overline{\varphi})$ to sentences $\varphi$ .
-Because of the possible "circulations" or other kinds of infinite paths, there is nothing to insure the success of the procedure.
+In the presence of the truth predicate, it can happen that the procedure of determination of the truth value of a given sentence does not stop at atomic sentences but, under the truth value conditions of the truth predicate, continues through each atomic sentence of the form $T(\overline{\varphi})$ to the sentence φ .
+Because of the possible "circulations" or other kinds of infinite paths, there is nothing to ensure the success of the procedure.
 Truth paradoxes just witness such situations.
-Three illustrative examples follow.
+Five illustrative examples follow.